 Formal – I was wondering if you could….?

-Some emails to colleagues can be informal if they are friends.
+Some emails to colleagues can be informal if you have a long working relationship and know them well.
 This is the style that is closest to speech, so there are often everyday words and conversational expressions that can be used.
 For instance, ‘Don’t forget’, ‘Catch you later’, ‘Cheers’.

-The reader will also accept bad grammar in informal emails.
+The reader may also accept or overlook minor grammatical errors in informal emails.

-However, if the email is going to a client or senior colleague, bad grammar and an over-friendly style will not be acceptable.
+However, if the email is going to a client or senior colleague, bad grammar and an over-friendly writing style will most probably not be acceptable.

 4. Be very careful of capital letters, punctuation, spelling and basic grammar

 While these can be tolerated in informal emails, they are very important in business emails as they are an important part of the image you create.
 Give yourself time to edit what you’ve written before you push that Send button.
-In today’s busy world, it’s very easy to send out many emails without checking them so make a conscious effort to edit.
+In today’s busy world, it’s very easy to send out many emails without checking them thoroughly: as an English learner, you should make a conscious effort to double check before sending.

 5. Think about how direct or indirect you want to be

-In some cultures it is common practice to be very direct in email correspondence.
-However, this can cause a problem if you’re writing to someone in another country and in a language that is not yours.
-They might find your directness rude and sometimes offensive.
+In some cultures, it is common practice to be very direct in email correspondence.
+However, this can cause a problem if you’re writing to someone in another country and in a language that is not your mother tongue.
+They might find your directness rude and possibly offensive.